rage/java-programming/data/part-9/1-inheritance.md

 <!-- Toisinaan saattaa olla kiinnostavaa tietää, millä tavoin jonkin tuotteen varastotilanne muuttuu: onko varasto usein hyvin vajaa, ollaanko usein ylärajalla, onko vaihelu suurta vai pientä, jne.
 Varustetaan siksi `Tuotevarasto`-luokka taidolla muistaa tuotteen määrän muutoshistoriaa. -->

 Sometimes it might be useful to know how the inventory of a product changes over time: Is the inventory often low?
 Are we usually at the limit?
 Are the changes in inventory big or small?
-Etc. Thus we should give the `ProducWarehouse` class the ability to remember the changes in the amount of a product.
+Etc. Thus we should give the `ProductWarehouse` class the ability to remember the changes in the amount of a product.

 <!-- Aloitetaan apuvälineen laadinnalla. -->
 Let's begin by creating the tool aiding the functionality.